kalleanka90/kalleanka90.github.io/about.markdown

 ![Me!](/assets/Me2.jpg)

-My name's Carl Bj&ouml;rnholm, 29 y/o and live with my partner and our dog and cat.
+My name is Carl Bj&ouml;rnholm, 29 y/o and live with my partner and our dog and cat.